chiarafornari/python-cimec-chiara-fornari/README.md

 #### Data collection:
 The raw EEG data are collected using BrainVision Recorder using a 64 channel active EasyCap with a 1000 Hz sampling frequency.
 The impedence of the eletrocdes was keept below 20 kΩ using a saline gel.
-The online reference electrode was TP9 and the ground electrode was Fpz.
+The online reference electrode was placed on TP9 and the ground electrode on Fpz.
 The signal is recorded for 3 minutes in a resting state condition asking to the participant to keep the eyes closed.

 #### Data filtering: